reverentgeek/testing-node-test-tools/docs/post.md

 # The Best Testing Tools for Node.js

 Testing is an essential discipline for *any* non-trivial software project.
 With a dynamic language like JavaScript, testing is an absolute necessity.
-This post is on the best tools currently available for Node.js, but here's a quick look at some of the many benefits of testing.
+Even the most basic testing can give you numerous benefits:

 * Find bugs!
 * Guard against future bug regressions.